 Core: English*, Maths, Irish, Languages, PE

-Elective: Art/Junk Couture, Music, BT Young Scientist, DCG, Media studies
+Elective: Art/Junk Couture, Music, BT Young Scientist, Enterprise, DCG, Media studies

-Beckett, Friel and Keane will rotate timetable after 9-10 weeks.
-These rotations are mirrored on the other side of the block for O'Casey, Synge and Wilde who will also rotate timetables after 9-10 weeks.
+Each class will rotate timetable after 9-10 weeks.
 In this way, students get to sample all subjects.

-Newgrange Adventure, Poetry Slam, Forensic Science, First Aid, Computer programming, Kairos Media Skills training Day, Road Safety workshop, Language film, European Trip, end of year hike, SOAR, Leaders on our Level, As I Am, Shout Out, Leadership seminar, EMPOWER, Risk Prevention workshop, etc.
+Lilliput Adventure, EMPOWER, Poetry Slam, Forensic Science, First Aid, Kairos Media Skills training Day, Road Safety workshop, Language film, European Trip, Leaders on Our Level, Shout Out Workshop, As I Am, Risk Prevention Programme, end of year hike.

 AIB Build a Bank, NNI Press Pass competition, Young Economist, Young Entrepreneur, Francis Ledwidge Poetry competition, BT Young Scientist, others as they arise within subjects throughout the year.